skjr7/Session_Robot/README.md

-## ❤️ Pyrogram String Generator ❤️
+## ❤️ Pyrogram And Telethon String Generator ❤️

 Thia Bot Will Allow You To Generate Pyrogram And Telethon String For Telegram Developed  ❤️